 If you want to make your photos better but don’t want the overhead of spending hours at your computer, Elements is a great option.
 It’s also available as a one-off purchase, meaning you just have to buy it once and it’s yours forever.
 Finally, as it’s part of the Adobe ecosystem, if you choose to upgrade to Lightroom / Photoshop, your keywords, image ratings and so on should copy across.

-If you want to improve the look of your photos with absolutely minimal effort, Photolemur is the software for you.
+If you want to improve the look of your photos with absolutely minimal effort and at a lot cost, Photolemur is the software for you.